weatherforce/ipyreact/.gitlab/issue_templates/technical_story.md

-# User Story
+# Technical Story

-as A USER I want to  DO SOMETHING in order to ACHIEVE SOMETHING .

 # Background

 Put some details here.

-# further explanation
+# Further explanation

 Put some more details here.